 The Innovation Fellowships scheme will provide funding and support for established early-career and mid-career researchers in the Humanities and Social Sciences to partner with organisations and businesses in the creative and cultural, public, private, commercial, or policy sectors that have a base in the UK, to address challenges that require innovative approaches and solutions that are relevant to the UK.
 Through the Innovation Fellowships, our researchers in the SHAPE community will be supported to create new and deeper links beyond academia, so enabling knowledge mobilisation and translation, as well as individual skills development.
 This includes, but is not limited to:

 - developing new approaches for supporting innovation across the economy, regions, and society;

 - contributing to and leading on challenges targeted at increasing links with industry and business, broadly defined;

-- improving direct connection of researchers with policymakers, leaders and innovators at local and regional levels.
+- improving direct connection of researchers with policymakers, leaders and innovators at local and regional levels in the UK.

 Duration of award: awards can be held for a minimum period of six months and up to a maximum period of 12 months.